dani9875/door_alarm_system/README.md

 Battery life in hours can be calculated by dividing the total battery capacity by the current draw:</br>

 $$
 \text{Battery Life (hours)} = \frac{\text{Battery Capacity (mAh)}}{\text{Current Consumption (mA)}}
 $$

 For **2000 mAh** batteries and **0.276 mA** current:</br>

 $$
 \text{Battery Life (hours)} = \frac{2000}{0.276} \approx 7246 \, \text{hours}
 $$

 Convert this to days:</br>

 $$
 \text{Battery Life (days)} = \frac{7246}{24} \approx 302 \, \text{days}
 $$

-**Calculation here is not final since batteries are not drained to 0 V.**
-LDO shall be fed at least from 4V.
+**Calculation here is not final since batteries are not drained to 0 V. Will be added after some testing.
+LDO shall be fed at least from 4V.**

 ## Limitations/what could be improved
 - HW routing is not ideal